 Things work differently with the in-system transactions though — an example of which would be financial operations between the two users within the system.
 At this point transactions can also function without an integrated payment provider due to all interactions happening within the system mentioned.
 The previously described fee collection methods are widely used in financial apps of all sorts, going along with the other features.

 ...You Need THEM to Be Present.

-“Every creator is always welcome to join in with his ideas - for the sake of maximising product’s usability!”
+“Every creator is always welcome to join in with his ideas - for the sake of maximizing product’s usability!”

 Basically every mobile wallet with security for mobile banking apps at it’s core needs a certain amount of features to make it attractive and “user-used”.
-Here is a short list of features considered as the essential ones:
+Here is a short list of features considered essential:

 Access to your bank account anytime, come rain or shine

 Ability to make financial transactions, in particular:

 a) Transfer your funds to any account within this banking system.

 b) Transfer your funds to any account, credit or debit card worldwide.